vitodb/containers/workspaces/README.md

 ## Use

 To use the containers you need docker or podman (recommended).
-You can start the GlideinWMS ITB setup with (IMAGE_NAMESPACE is optional; GMWS_PATH is optional, is created if not existing, and a local volume is used if not passed):
+You can start the GlideinWMS ITB setup with (IMAGE_NAMESPACE is optional, the glideinwms namespace is the default, you can use local or also a full path like `docker.io/USERNAME/IMAGE`; GMWS_PATH is optional, is created if not existing, and a local volume is used if not passed):
 ```bash
 GMWS_PATH=/root/ws-test/gwms/ IMAGE_NAMESPACE=glideinwms podman-compose up -d
 ```
 and bring it down with `podman-compose down`.

+Note that this ITB setup uses a local private virtual network, with outbound and no inbound connectivity.
+The domain is fictionary, `glideinwms.org`, but everything works because DNS, certificates and config files are configured consistently.
+Do not use this setup connected to the open Internet.
+The CA certificate and key used to self-sign the ITB host certificates are publicly available, anyone can generate new host certificates!

 If you changed the containers or prefer a local build, you can also build all the GlideinWMS containers with (the IMAGE_NAMESPACE variable is optional):